bdastur/notes/aws/readmev2_1.md

 * Lambda uses VPC information to setup ENIs using an IP from the private subnet CIDR range.

 ## Weighted alias
 * A lambda alias allows you to direct traffic to one or more versions of a function.
   You can shift traffic between two versions based on weights (%), which you assign.

+## Lambda best practices
+* Seperate lambda handler from core logic - reusable code.
+* Initialize SDK clients and DB connections outside of function handler, and cache static assets locally in /tmp directory.
+* To avoid data leaks across invocations, don't use the execution environment to store user data, events or other info with security implications.

 --------------------------------------------------------------------------------